Auto manufacturers adapting to keep car batteries cool as temperatures rise - NewsBreak

 He noted that EVs also have additional technologies to keep the car cool, particularly Teslas.
 The company's models are equipped with data tracking that keeps an eye on the battery's temperature, the ambient temperature and the temperatures of its charging stations, according to Steuben.

-The car's alert system has the option to tell a driver when and where to stop to recharge the car to prevent overheating while they're on the road, Steuben said.
+The car's system has the option to precondition the temperature of the battery, and cool the cell so that it can be charged in a hot environment, Steuben said.

 "Imagine if you had a 1980 Ford Bronco with a regular car battery.
 No one knows what is going on in your car and where it goes.
-Now we have the technology to constantly monitor the battery and make changes as you drive," he said.
+Now we have the technology to constantly monitor the battery," he said.

 At the same time, Steuben said that some manufacturers have implemented new tech to keep batteries cool.
 BMW, for example, has opted to place the battery in the trunk instead of the engine to reduce the heat, he said.